 - Cancellation cover up to £5,000 (platinum policies)

 - Personal property up to £3,000 (platinum policies)

 - Three levels of travel insurance cover available

 - End Supplier Failure (insolvency cover) included

-We recommend that you read the policy wording for full details of our pregnancy travel insurance cover.
+Please read the policy wording and product information document for full details of our pregnancy travel insurance cover.
 You can access the latest versions when you get a quotation.